 Bonus – some careers that are terrible for early retirement.

-- Doctors – It takes forever to become a doctor and you will most likely have a ridiculous student loan.
+- Physicians – It takes forever to become a doctor and you will most likely have a ridiculous amount of student loan.
 Doctors make a lot of money, but they invested so much time and money to become a doctor.
 Most of them probably would hesitate to retire early.

-Okay, I only got a few so I need some help with this list.
+Okay, I need some help with this list.
 What do you think are the best careers for early retirement?